13th Sunday in Ordinary Time – Year C.

 Thurs. … Jesus’ journey to Jerusalem in our Year C liturgy has started.
 God’s promise to save his people has to be fulfilled in Jerusalem.
 Let us face resolutely towards ‘Jerusalem’ where we were redeemed, ‘burn our ploughs’ and make a firm resolution to follow our Lord in our spiritual journey of faith.

 Frid. … The ‘Way’ of Jesus is the way of the Christian.
 As followers of Jesus we must put God’s Kingdom and its justice first and before any alternative demands and commitments from the world, even to those of family.
 This can be a painful choice and sacrifice as we are deeply attached to our extended families and are aware of our family responsibilities.

 Sat. … Where Jesus ended his earthly journey towards heaven is where we need to begin ours.
 If we follow Jesus remembering all what he taught us we will be able to travel our own road of faith in the present.
 Let us become focused on our faith in the present and be alert so that we will be ready to respond to God’s call at any given moment.
 Let us pray: “Speak Lord your humble but loving servant is listening, I want to do your will”.

 Prayer after the Daily Reflection.

-Father, let us today reflect on the many times that You have called us and we have not heard Your faint voice as we were distracted by the many other loud voices of the world.
-We pray Lord that we may become more alert and willing to the promptings of Your Spirit to fulfil the many vocations and tasks of love in our community.
-We pray Lord that Your will may become ours.
+Father, we pray that we may become more alert and willing to the promptings of Your Spirit to fulfil the many vocations and tasks of love in our community.
+We pray Lord that Your will be done and become ours.

 Compliments: Bible Discussion Group.